 The revitalized company completely revised its visual identity.
 The design firm Lippincott & Margulies from New York worked on the new symbol.

-The blue inscription of round, chubby letters ended with a blue square.
+The blue inscription, in round, chubby letters, ended with a blue square.
 The figure reminded one of a piece of sky seen through a window.
 Its shape embodied confidence and new possibilities.
 A window to a new world, flights to distant countries.

 Inside the square, a part of the globe was drawn in white lines, with parallels and meridians marked.
 The area of the globe corresponds to the location of North America, where the carrier is based.

-A more detailed globe indicated that the company had realized a long-held dream – it began intercontinental flights to Europe.
+A more detailed globe indicated that the company had realized a long-held dream: it had begun intercontinental flights to Europe.

-2010 the merger process with United Airlines was initiated, which lasted two years.
+In 2010, the merger with United Airlines began and lasted two years.
 In 2012, the company ceased to exist.
 Interestingly, both merged carriers had the same founder in the past – Walter T. Varney.
-The new holding retained a similar visual identity with the Earth in a blue square.
+The new holding retained a similar visual identity, with Earth in a blue square.

 Font and Colors